Sam Magara: Popular Resistance Army insurgency

 In December 1980, Museveni called for his closest supporters and allies to meet in Makindye; Magara was among the attendants.
 The group discussed plans to launch an insurgency.
 Museveni tasked Magara to link up with supporters of the "Gang of Four", a Communist opposition faction.
 Together, they visited the bases of the UNLF-AD, the Gang of Four's armed wing, in the Rwenzori Mountains.
 Meanwhile, the political rivalry between Museveni and Obote escalated in violence, as supporters of both carried out assassinations against each other.
 Magara and ex-FRONASA cadres under his leadership murdered several ex-Kikosi Maalum fighters who were loyal to Obote.

 In early 1981, Magara was part of the small group that formed Museveni's Popular Resistance Army (PRA), a rebel force which was supposed to overthrow Obote's government.
 At the time, Magara was a 2nd lieutenant and one of the few professionally trained soldiers in Museveni's group.
 As a result of this background and due to him being a "close comrade" of Museveni, he became the PRA leader's second-in-command.

 Alongside Museveni and Elly Tumwine, Magara planned the PRA's first operation which culminated in the Battle of Kabamba in February 1981.
 He served as one of the rebel commanders during this clash.
 His unit was supposed to capture the armoury of the Kabamba Military Barracks, but was unable to do so.
 In March, he was appointed commander of the PRA's 2nd Section, operating along the Kampala–Bombo Road.
 Museveni often left Magara in command of the entire PRA when leaving the field.
+In April, he co-commanded a rebel raid on Kakiri.